-- (a) erosion; and - (a) the extent to which the activity minimises erosion; - (b) the extent to which considering whether the activity will achieve any relevant environmental outcomes and target attribute states set for the FMU or part-FMU; silt and sediment runoff into water, or onto or into land that may enter water, so that healthy aquatic ecosystems are sustained; and

-- (c) where suspended sediment limits have been set in a regional plan, and the activity cannot meet those limits, avoiding discharges to water bodies, and to land where it may enter a waterbody;, where limits for suspended sediment are not met. - (c) in the absence of environmental outcomes, target attribute states, or limits for suspended sediment for the relevant FMU or part-FMU, the extent to which silt and sediment runoff into water, or onto or into land that may enter water, will be minimised.
+- (a) erosion; and - (a) the extent to which the activity minimises erosion; - (b) the extent to which considering whether the activity will achieve any relevant environmental outcomes and target attribute states set for the FMU or part-FMU; silt and sediment runoff into water, or onto or into land that may enter water, so that healthy aquatic ecosystems are sustained; and - (c) where suspended sediment limits have been set in a regional plan, and the activity cannot meet those limits, avoiding discharges to water bodies, and to land where it may enter a waterbody;, where limits for suspended sediment are not met. - (ed) in the absence of environmental outcomes, target attribute states, or limits for suspended sediment for the relevant FMU or part-FMU, the extent to which silt and sediment runoff into water, or onto or into land that may enter water, will be minimised. - (e) the extent to which the activity results in adverse effects on aquatic ecosystem health, indigenous biodiversity in water bodies and receiving environments.